MewPurPur/GodSVG/README.md

 ## Community and contributing

 Contributions are very welcome!
 GodSVG is built in Godot.
 For code contributions, read the [Contributing Guidelines](CONTRIBUTING.md).

-To report bugs, use Github's issue form.
-Please first propose new features by using the issue form and wait for approval before starting to work on them.
+Before starting work on features, first propose them by using the issue form and wait for approval.

+To report bugs or propose features, use Github's issue form.
 For more casual discussion around the tool or contributing to it, find me on [GodSVG's Discord](https://discord.gg/K4ThGckGGw).

 ## License